If in the "Frames" option, use the buttons at left to move

 the seller does not own and does not have access to and has no

 intention of delivering.
-This scam was recently uncovered and reported
+This scam was uncovered and reported

 sale a C3a (Inverted Jenny) with a winning bid of $35,000.
 The seller